two-guys-one-code/TGOCMessagesActivity/README.md

 # TGOCMessagesActivity

 TGOCMessagesActivity is a chat UI for your Android application.
-Based on [JSQMessageViewController](http://www.jessesquires.com/JSQMessagesViewController/)
+Based on [JSQMessageViewController][jsq]

 ![Screenshot][img0] &nbsp;&nbsp; ![Screenshot][img1] &nbsp;&nbsp;